big-data-europe/pilot-sc4-docker-r/README.md

 Docker-R
 ========
 Builds a Docker image with R and Rserve.
-It contains also the R scripts with the definition of the functions for the map matching and a small sample of the road network of city of Thessaloniki, Greece, in the shape file format.
+It contains also the R scripts with the definition of the functions for the map matching and a small sample of the road network of the city of Thessaloniki, Greece, in the shape file format.
-The map matching algorithm is used to map the position of a device given as a (longitude, latitude) pair to a street.
+The map matching algorithm is used to map the position of a device given as a longitude, latitude pair to a street.
 The geographical data is extracted from OpenStreetMap.
-A new version of this software which includes the PostGis and the full road network of Thessaloniki is available in [pilot-sc4-postgis](https://github.com/big-data-europe/pilot-sc4-postgis).
+A new version of this software which includes PostGis and the full road network of Thessaloniki is available in [pilot-sc4-postgis](https://github.com/big-data-europe/pilot-sc4-postgis).

 ## Description